node-red-contrib-unifi-ultimate 1.0.9

 Flow file What it demonstrates

-examples/unifi-protect-info.json Read Protect camera state
+examples/unifi-protect-info.json Read the state of a Protect camera

-examples/unifi-access-intercom-doorbell.json Intercom observe, trigger, and cancel doorbell
+examples/unifi-access-intercom-doorbell.json Intercom — receive ring, trigger and cancel doorbell

 Notes